Wehavecookies56/Keyblade-Stat-Changer/README.md

 - `autoLevelStats=True` If set to True the upgrade level stats after the `levelToChange` level will be automatically calculated from the stats given from the CSV.
 - `namesFile=names.json` the path of the JSON file containing the names that will be mapped to the JSON file names.
 Can be a full path like `C:/names.json`.
 - `writeLog=True` enable whether the log should be created
+- `generateDataGenCode=False` enable generating code for the datagen in the mod, only really useful for the Kingdom Keys devs.
+Code to be placed in `online.kingdomkeys.kingdomkeys.datagen.init.KeybladeStats`

 ## Future improvements

 - Ability to change other parts of the JSON files
-- Ability to set the stats in the datagen java class
 - Alternative way to enter config options when running the script instead of relying on the config file
 - Interface